Aliases for RPTOR Gene

 GeneCards Summary for RPTOR Gene

-RPTOR (Regulatory Associated Protein Of MTOR, Complex 1) is a Protein Coding gene.
-Diseases associated with RPTOR include lens subluxation.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and 14-3-3 protein binding.
+RPTOR (Regulatory Associated Protein Of MTOR Complex 1) is a Protein Coding gene.
+Diseases associated with RPTOR include Aqueous Misdirection and Blackwater Fever.
+Among its related pathways are Metformin Pathway, Pharmacodynamics and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include binding and protein complex binding.